Shizuoka Weather in August

 2. Pack sun hats, sunglasses, sun scream and mosquito repellent.

-How to Visit Shizuoka in August
+Top Things to Do in Shizuoka in August

 3. Cruising on Suruga Bay is highly recommended to enjoy the uniquely captivating view of Mount Fuji from the sea, with refreshing sea breezes in hot summer.
 With luck, you may see dolphins or whales.